sanjithh1/SocketStudy/README.md

-# Ex.No:1a  			Study of Socket Programming
+# Ex.No : 1a  Study of Socket Programming

 ## Aim:
 To perform a study on Socket Programming